 Wildlife on B.C.
 Highways

-Traveling B.C. roads, you are likely to see many different animals: from huge moose to small porcupines.
+When you’re travelling along BC Highways, you’re likely to encounter many different wildlife species from huge moose to small porcupines.

 Graph showing the relative size of B.C.s animals compared with a vehicle and human to show that they are Bigger Than You Think